Railroad Terms

 A railroad engineer.

-A graffiti slang term for a car transport car.
-Like for their great length, perfect for doing an end to end and other large "productions" with the illegal spray-paint techniques.
+A graffiti term for a car transport car.
+As in their great length, perfect for doing an end to end and other large "productions" with the illegal spray-paint techniques.

 A track entering, or along side a freight house.
 Cars are spotted here for loading or unloading.